eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When handling existing workloads, the RuntimeManager shall call each RuntimeFacade to request a list of existing workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.

 Comment:
 A 'machine runtime window' is the time between the start and shutdown of the machine.
 Finding existing workloads needs to be done fore stating new workloads in order to avoid conflicts.
+If this call fails, the agent currently ignores the failure assumes that no workloads are running.
+It must be confirmed that this behavior is correct.

 Tags:
 - RuntimeManager